kwaldenphd/data-viz-intro/README.md

 Axis Maps's [Colorbrewer2.0](https://colorbrewer2.org/) is a useful tool for finding accessible color palletes.

-# Data Visualization, Justice, and Power
+# Data Communication, Justice, and Power

 As scholar Virginia Eubanks addresses at length in [*Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor*](https://us.macmillan.com/books/9781250074317) (St. Martin's Press, 2017), the United States has a long history of using its most cutting-edge science and technology to discriminate, marginalize, oppress, and surveil.
 The poorhouse and scientific charity of an earlier era have been replaced by digital tracking and automated decision-making systems like facial recognition and risk prediction algorithms.